 9. Don’t forget sleep is vital.
-Not getting enough sleep can cause fatigue, body aches and tightening of the joints.
+Not getting enough sleep can cause fatigue, body aches and tighten of the joints.

 Why do we see this change more during fall and winter?

-Well, experts say there are a few studies out there, but most research suggests that the body will tend to preserve heat and therefore, transporting more of the blood to the organs in the middle of the body, such as the heart or lungs.
+Well, experts say there are a few studies out there, but most research suggests that the body will tend to preserve heat and therefore, transport more blood to the organs in the middle of the body, such as the heart or lungs.

-Keep in mind, as experts point out- we see a reduction* in sunlight (our advantage to getting Vitamin D) during this season which provides the extra bone strength we need and therefore, make you more open to joint stiffness and body aches.
-So anytime you can soak up the sun, take advantage of the much needed nutrients.
+Keep in mind, as experts point out- we see a reduction* in sunlight (our advantage to getting Vitamin D) during this season which provides the extra bone strength we need and therefore, makes you more open to joint stiffness and body aches.
+So anytime you can soak up the sun, take advantage of the much-needed nutrients.
 It’s important to consult your physician to look at options for Vitamin D supplementation.

 In conclusion, stay active and exercise daily at least 20-30 minutes a day along with proper stretching will reduce* the joint stiffness and body aches.
 Maintain a healthy diet to support the nutrients needed to funnel out the inflammation and remove* the waste from the body.
 Keep yourself hydrated and maintaining a sleep routine to reduce* fatigue and pain.
 Take time for yourself with a warm bath or schedule a massage to alleviate symptoms.
 By conquering these tactics, you will no longer be regretting the winter season.

 As always consult your health professional.
 I hope this article finds you in good health.